 Adriana and Peter are my new friends who came to Italy not only because of huge desire to discover something new.
 They had a plan: to have a solemn church real wedding in Rome.
 Even though both of the brides are from Slovakia it was pretty a task for Adriana to collect all necessary documents in order to have the event planed.

 After the date and the place of the wedding ceremony in Rome were fixed, the bride started looking for a professional Italian photographer.
-With help of the global network she came across my official Facebook page and after my website.
+With help of the global network she came across my official Facebook and after my website.
 Luckily the date of the wedding was vacant in my schedule, therefore Adriana had several chats in Skype with my assistant Vladimir, who gave the bride all information concerning the shooting.
 Together we developed the plan of the big day, so that to have not only the ceremony captured, but also to have a photo shooting after the wedding around most popular sights and attractions of Rome.

 Church wedding in Mausoleo di Santa Costanza